ronrothjr/The-Spiral-of-Becoming/threads-2.0.md

 >
 > It's a **practice framework for engaging creative tension**.
 That's all.
 That's enough.
 >
-> The critiques don't invalidate it \- they locate its edges, which is exactly what something calling itself "The Spiral of Becoming" needs: clarity about what it's becoming and what it's not.
+> The critiques don't invalidate it \- they locate its edges, which is exactly what something calling itself "The Threads of Becoming" needs: clarity about what it's becoming and what it's not.
 >
 > **The ultimate test**: Does it help real people in real conflicts make real choices with more wisdom and compassion?
 If yes, the critiques are creative tension.
 If no, they're verdict.